-I find this section to be really useful when I’m coming into an existing org, one that I did not set up from scratch.
-In these orgs, I often don’t know who is or isn’t supposed to be logging in, or if the users are in the right profile or not, so having these components helps me improve the security of an org, and also helps save money if there are licenses that can be reassigned to someone who needs them.
+I find this section to be really useful when I’m coming into an existing org (one that I did not set up from scratch).
+In these orgs, I often don’t know who is or isn’t supposed to be logging in, or if the users are in the right profile or not.
+Being able to view these components helps me improve the security of an org, and also helps save money if there are licenses that can be reassigned to someone who needs them.

 Task Tracking Components

 There’s a lot more you can add to this dashboard, but remember that you can’t add more than 20 components to a single dashboard.
-We’re already up to 13 components on this example and I haven’t even started talking about data quality (that’s for another post)!
+On this example, there are already 13 components – and I haven’t even started talking about data quality!

 Admin Specific Lightning App

 I also always make the dashboard a favorite so I can refer back to it whenever I need to.
-Since this is an Admin Daily Dashboard, you need to schedule it to email you every day so it’s ready when you first check your email in the morning.
+Since this is an Admin Daily Dashboard, you can also schedule it to email you every day so it’s ready when you first check your email in the morning.

 Now that I am a consultant and I work in many different orgs every day, this dashboard has become invaluable.
 It gives me the ability to keep an eye on all of my clients without logging in to each org every day, and also allows me to answer important financial questions quickly and accurately, without needing to reply, “Let me get back to you on that one…”